Guianan bearded saki

 Appearance

-The name gives you a clue as to what these primates look like.
-All Guianan bearded sakis, male and female, have lovely dark beards.
+The name gives you a clue about their looks: all Guianan bearded sakis, male and female, have lovely dark beards.
 The beards on the males are a bit bigger than on the females.
 In addition, you can recognize Guianan bearded sakis by the ‘buns’ on their head.
 Between these ‘buns’ they have a comb of powerful chewing muscles.
 This comes in very handy for the Guianan bearded sakis, because they love eating hard nuts and seeds.
 In addition, Guianan bearded sakis have thick brown fur.
 This is great protection against the tropical showers where these primates live in the wild.
 And finally, they have dark, brush-like tails.

 Habitat